rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 anonymous class which is an implementation of the `Foo` interface as an argument to the `doStuff()` method (in line 4).
 This we call it as __Argument Defined Anonymous Class__.

+Please note that argument defined anonymous class end like `});` but normal anonymous class end like `};`.

+## Static Nested Class

+Static Nested Classes are sometimes referred to as static inner classes, but they really aren't inner classes at all based on the standard definition of an inner class.
+While an inner class (regardless of the flavor) enjoys that special relationship with the outer class (or rather, the instances of the two classes share a relationship), a static nested class does not.
+It is simply __a non-inner (also called "top-level") class scoped within another__.

+So with static classes, it's really more about name-space resolution than about an implicit relationship between the two classes.
+A static nested class is __simply a class that's a static member of the enclosing class__:

+{% highlight java %}
+class BigOuter {
+    static class Nested { }
+}
+{% endhighlight %}

+The class itself isn't really `static`; there's no such thing as a `static` class.
+The `static` modifier in this case says that the nested class is a `static` member of the outer class.
+That means it can be accessed, as with other `static` members, without having an instance of the outer class.